verrazzano/docs/content/en/docs/backup/keycloak.md

 ### Scheduled backups

 You can also implement schedules for running MYSQL backups.
-For more information, see [Handling MySQL Backups](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-backups.html), `A PersistentVolumeClaim Scheduled Backup Example`, under `backupSchedules`.
+For more information, see [Handling MySQL Backups](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-backups.html), section `A PersistentVolumeClaim Scheduled Backup Example`.

 ## MySQL Operator restore